 Section 5.4.3 Treasurer.
 The Treasurer shall hold office for a two (2) year term and be elected in the even numbered years.
 The office of Treasurer shall be required to be an active member of the Association in good standing.

 Section 5.4.5 Director(s) of Education.
-The Director(s) of Education shall hold office for a 2 year term, and will be elected in alternating years.
-There will be a minimum of two Directors of Education.
+The Director(s) of Education shall hold office for a 2-year term and will be elected in alternating years.
+There will be a minimum of two (2) Directors of Education.
 Each Director shall be required to be an active member of the Association in good standing.

 Section 5.7 Removal.
-Any officer or director who is absent from two consecutive Board meetings without excuse may be removed from the Board of Directors.
-Officers and directors may be subject to reprimand, censure or expulsion by a two-thirds vote of the Board of Directors for violating the bylaws of the Association, misconduct or neglect of duty in office, or behavior injurious to the Association.
-No such action shall be taken against any officer or director until the Board member has been advised of the specific charges, given a reasonable time to prepare a response, and afforded a full hearing before the Board of Directors.
+Any Officer or Director who is absent from two (2) consecutive Board meetings without excuse may be removed from the Board of Directors.
+Officers and directors may be subject to reprimand, censure or expulsion by a two-thirds (2/3) vote of the Board of Directors for violating the bylaws of the Association, misconduct or neglect of duty in office, or behavior injurious to the Association.
+No such action shall be taken against any Officer or Director until the Board member has been advised of the specific charges, given a reasonable time to prepare a response, and afforded a full hearing before the Board of Directors.
 A temporary suspension of a board member may be made prior to a hearing if approved by a simple majority of the executive board.
-Officers or directors expelled from the Board pursuant to this section shall be ineligible to serve as an officer or director of the Association at any future time.
+Officers or Directors expelled from the Board pursuant to this section shall be ineligible to serve as an Officer or Director of the Association at any future time.

 Section 5.8 Compensation.
-Board members shall serve in a voluntary capacity, but may receive position – related compensation / reimbursement for expenses as set forth in Policy and Procedure.
+Board members shall serve in a voluntary capacity The Officers, Directors or Committee Chair/Liaisons do not accept any compensation for their services but may receive position related compensation/reimbursement for expenses as set forth in policy and procedure.

 Section 5.9 Meetings.
-The Board of Directors shall hold an annual membership meeting for the Association for the purpose of organization and the consideration of any other business.
-Regular meetings of the Board of Directors shall be held in conjunction with the education seminars of the Association.
-Special meetings of the Board of Directors may be called by the President, or any three directors, as set forth in Policy and Procedure.
-Members of the Association in good standing may attend a board meeting as non-voting participants.
-Notice of regular or special meetings of the Board of Directors shall be given to each director at least five days prior to the meeting.
-A majority of the directors, three of whom are officers, shall constitute a quorum of the board at all of its meetings.
-The board of directors, executive committee ( consisting of all officers ), and standing committees are authorized to meet by telephone conference call or through other electronic communications media so long as all members may simultaneously communicate with each other and participate during the meetings.
-The board shall meet a minimum of four times per fiscal year.
+Regular meetings of the Board of Directors shall be held electronically or in conjunction with the education seminars of the Association.
+Special meetings of the Board of Directors may be called by the President, or any three (3) Directors, as set forth in Policy and Procedure.
+Members of the Association in good standing may attend a board meeting as non-voting participant.
+Notice of regular or special meetings of the Board of Directors shall be given to each Director at least seven (7) days prior to the meeting.
+The board shall meet a minimum of four (4) times per fiscal year.

 ARTICLE VI - ORGANIZATIONAL UNITS

 Section 6.1 Committees.
-The Association shall have the following committees whose duties and functions shall be designated by Policy and Procedure: Education, Membership, Scholarship, Historian / Publicity, Governmental Affairs / ASA Liaison, Communications, Fundraising, Bylaws and Policies, Nominating, Executive, Finance, and Strategic Planning.
+The Association shall have the following committees whose duties and functions shall be designated by Policy and Procedure: Education, Membership, Scholarship, Historian / Publicity, Governmental Affairs / ASA Liaison, Nominating, Executive, Finance, and Strategic Planning.

 Section 6.1.1 Special Committees.
-Special Ad hoc committees may be appointed by the President or at the request of a simple majority of the Board of Directors.
-These committees cease to exist when the purpose for which they were created is resolved.
+Strategic Work Teams may be appointed by the President or at the request of a simple majority of the Board of Directors.
+These work teams cease to exist when the purpose for which they were created is resolved.

 Section 6.2 Committee Chairpersons.
 The above said committees may be comprised of either a single individual or group of active Association members in good standing.
-Chairpersons are appointed by the President, on a voluntary basis, for a two year commitment.
+Chairpersons are appointed by the President, on a voluntary basis, for a two-year (2) commitment.
 Duties and responsibilities of said individuals / committees are to be fulfilled as set forth in Policy and Procedure.
-Each person may succeed himself / herself, but only for two immediately successive terms in the same office.
+Each person may succeed himself / herself, but only for two (2) immediately successive terms in the same office.